The main power, usually 220 volts, comes from a breaker and is fed into the contactor.

-When 24 volts is sent to the contactor a coil in the contactor creates a magnetic field that pulls it closed and sends power to the unit.
+The thermostat controls the contactor with 24-volts that is sent to a coil in the contactor, creating a magnetic field that pulls it closed and sends power to the unit.

-The 24 volts is controlled by the thermostat which turns the unit on or off depending on the temperature.
+The 24-volts is controlled by the thermostat setting, which turns the unit on or off depending on the temperature.

 Contactors come in three styles single pole, double pole, and triple pole.